daniellesloan/studyGroup/Reprothon2021/Misc_resources/tutorial2_problem.md

 **What if the post provides only a screenshot of the data?**
 If you feel like you can easily create the data that is used in the question/answer then go ahead.
 If you find yourself struggling then click "No reproducible example provided" in the google form.

+**What if a dataset is used but is not explicitly specified?
+E.g. if a datatset (movies) comes from an uninstalled package (“ggplot2movies”)**
+Like the previous question, it’s up to you how much time you put into testing the code.
+There are a few datasets that are commonly used in accepted answers to demonstrate how the code works if data was not provided in the original question.
+Some example datasets are `mtcars` and `iris` that come in-built with R, and `movies` (from the package `ggplot2movies`).
+If there is a way for you to replicate the accepted answer solution without the dataset provided then you can still fill in the answer sheet, alternatively enter “No reproducible example provided” in the google form before moving on to the next StackOverflow question.